-Intentionally interrupting a scene Intentionally playing during an interlude between dialogue When the music cue's tone/tempo changes ♪disorienting suspenseful music♪ Supbeat pop music plays SCORE/ INSTRUMENTAL MUSIC For score or music that doesn't contain lyrics, add a three musical note event (JJJ) as diegetic or non-diegetic music plays uninterrupted through a scene.
+Intentionally interrupting a scene Intentionally playing during an interlude between dialogue When the music cue's tone/tempo changes ♪disorienting suspenseful music♪ Jupbeat pop music playsJ SCORE/ For score or music that doesn't contain lyrics, add a three musical note event (III) as diegetic or INSTRUMENTAL MUSIC non-diegetic music plays uninterrupted through a scene.
 ITALICS Italics should be used (when possible) for narration, voiceovers, and characters not physically present in the scene.
 [Note: Some devices can't display italics and show italics "styling tags"] Examples of when italics should be used: Phone conversations Voice(s) in someone's head Character(s) singing lyrics Music lyrics Electronic media audio (e.g., TV, radio) Names/titles of literary works, films, TV shows, magazines, newspapers, etc. When transcribing foreign dialogue (unless the foreign dialogue is frequently used in English dialect (e.g., bon appétit, rendezvous, ciao) When noting a non-English dialogue is being spoken but not intended to be understood (e.g., speaking Russian) Examples of when italics should not be used: Someone talking in another room or outside the door Sound effects Italics can sparingly be used to express emphasis on a word when punctuation cannot convey the emphasis: You must acquit.
 BRACKETS Brackets are used to denote character dialogue or pertinent sound effects that are off-screen or cannot be visually identified.
 On-screen sound effects should only be captioned in plot-relevant circumstances.
-Examples of when brackets should be used: Futuristic ball is making a humming noise, signifying it will explode = [humming] A close-up of a hand gently knocking on a door = [soft knocking] Door closes in another room signifying someone has left = [back door closes] Workshop where sewing machines add tension = [sewing machines whirring] To add emphasis to a character's line delivery = [deep voice] Don't tell anybody.
+Examples of when brackets should be used: Futuristic ball is making a humming noise, signifying it will explode = [humming] Door closes in another room signifying someone has left = [back door closes] Workshap we available and the second state of the second state Workshop where sewing machines add tension = [sewing machines whirring] To add emphasis to a character's line delivery = [deep voice] Don't tell anybody.
 Audible whispered dialogue = [whispers] This is a secret.
-Inaudible whispered dialogue = [indistinct whispering] If someone mouths words without saying or whispering them = [silently mouths words] Use lower case letters for bracketed sound effects / improper nouns - e.g. [whitring]; [Brando].
+Inaudible whispered dialogue = [indistinct whispering] If someone mouths words without saying or whispering them = [silently mouths words] Use lower case letters for bracketed sound effects / improper nouns - e.g. [whirring]; [woman].
+Use mixed case letters for proper nouns / names - e.g. [White House Press Secretary]; [Brando].
 PARAPHRASING Paraphrasing is only allowed during rapid-fire dialogue, but is acceptable in pre-2011 content.
-MULTIPLE SPEAKERS/ SOUND EFFECTS When more than one speaker is on screen, captions should identify who is speaking if not otherwise clear.
-For offline captions: Captions should be stacked (new line for each change of speaker), denoted by a hyphen: Hello, how are you?
-Hi!
+MULTIPLE When more than one speaker is on screen, captions should identify who is speaking if not SPEAKERS/ otherwise clear.
+SOUND EFFECTS For offline captions: Captions should be stacked (new line for each change of speaker), denoted by a hyphen: -Hello, how are you? -Hi!
 Great, thank you!
-For offline captions, also use new line with a hyphen to denote layered sound effects: [bird caws] placed on line 1 [baby cries] placed on line 2 For real-time captions: Captions do not need to be stacked, and speakers should be identified with a sideways forward facing double chevron (>>).
-Identifying speakers by name is not necessary unless otherwise unclear, but is preferable:
+For offline captions, also use new line with a hyphen to denote layered sound effects: -[bird caws] placed on line 1 -[baby cries] placed on line 2 For real-time captions : Captions do not need to be stacked, and speakers should be identified with a sideways forward facing double chevron (>>).
+Identifying speakers by name is not necessary unless otherwise unclear, but is preferable: רופטנששטון מוופש טוופואוש מוטבמו, מענש אופורמטוב.